danchoi/rails31nav.vim/README.md

 ## Synopsis

-Open the list of related files:
+To open the list of Rails files related to the file open in the current buffer:

     <Leader><Leader>